 Not all students are equally at risk of sexual misconduct from staff/faculty.
 One-to-one teaching between postgraduate research students and their supervisors appears to be a particular risk factor for abuse to occur (Bull and Rye, 2018; Whitley and Page, 2015).
-In addition, inequalities relating to gender, institutional roles, racialised identities, class, and disability have been identified as enabling staff/faculty to perpetrate sexual misconduct (Bull and Page, 2021a; Whitley and Page, 2015).
-However, structures for reporting sexual harassment or assault in higher education appear to rarely be fit for purpose, leading students who attempt to report through a lengthy, emotionally draining, and ultimately ineffective process which fails to achieve safety for themselves or others (Bull and Page, 2021b; National Academies of Science, Engineering and Medicine, 2018).
+In addition, inequalities relating to gender, institutional roles, racialised identities, class and disability have been identified as enabling staff/faculty to perpetrate sexual misconduct (Bull and Page, 2021a; Whitley and Page, 2015).
+However, structures for reporting sexual harassment or assault in higher education appear to rarely be fit for the purpose, leading students who attempt to report through a lengthy, emotionally draining and ultimately ineffective process, which fails to achieve safety for themselves or others (Bull and Page, 2021b; National Academies of Science, Engineering and Medicine, 2018).

 In higher music education, these wider patterns intersect with the genre cultures of different music worlds, such as classical music.
-For example, in my research with young people playing in classical music ensembles in the south of England (Bull, 2019), four out of these 37 young people I interviewed told me about teachers – whether at conservatoires or in pre-tertiary music education – who had engaged in bullying or emotionally abusive behaviours.
-Young people in my study did not label this as bullying, but instead took responsibility themselves for their teachers’ behaviour, explaining that it was justified or needed because they weren’t good enough, weren’t working hard enough, or weren’t mature enough.
+For example, in my research with young people playing in classical music ensembles in the south of England (Bull, 2019), four out of the 37 young people I interviewed told me about teachers – whether at conservatoires or in pre-tertiary music education – who had engaged in bullying or emotionally abusive behaviours.
+Young people in my study did not label this as bullying, but instead took responsibility themselves for their teachers’ behaviour, explaining that it was justified or needed because they were not good enough, not working hard enough, or not mature enough.
 Around the same time that I was carrying out these interviews in 2013, sexual abuse scandals in classical music education institutions in the UK were breaking.
-Chetham’s School of Music, a specialist secondary schools that enrols pupils aged 11-18 for intensive classical music education, was exposed as having employed teachers between the 1970s and 2010 who had sexually abused pupils (Pidd, 2013; 2021).
-My research had shown how bullying and abuse could be normalised, accepted and invisibilised within classical music’s culture through being taken for granted as typical behaviour within the one-to-one master-apprentice teaching relationship, and/or camouflaged within the gendered patterns of authority and control between conductor and musicians.
+Chetham’s School of Music, a specialist secondary school that enrols pupils aged 11 to 18 for intensive classical music education, was exposed as having employed teachers between the 1970s and 2010 who had sexually abused pupils (Pidd, 2013; 2021).
+My research had shown how bullying and abuse could be normalised, accepted and invisibilised within classical music’s culture through being taken for granted as typical behaviour within the one-to-one master-apprentice teaching relationship and/or camouflaged within the gendered patterns of authority and control between conductor and musicians.
 The emerging scandals within music schools suggested that this normalisation could also extend to sexual abuse.
-As a result, after finishing my PhD I worked with campaigner and musicologist Ian Pace to organise a series of events for the music education sector to discuss how to tackle abuse (Bull, 2015; 2016a; 2017).
+As a result, after finishing my PhD, I worked with campaigner and musicologist Ian Pace to organise a series of events for the music education sector to discuss how to tackle abuse (Bull, 2015; 2016a; 2017).